-Violation: Students who violate this policy will be subject to appropriate disciplinary action, as defined in Chapter 13: Student Disciplinary Procedures in the Student Code of Conduct located in the current Collin College Student Handbook.
-Disciplinary action may include referral to drug and alcohol counseling or rehabilitation programs or student assistance programs, Suspension, recommendation for Expulsion, and referral to appropriate law enforcement officials for prosecution.
+A Collin College student found responsible for a violation of Collin College's policies on alcohol and controlled substances will be subject to immediate and appropriate disciplinary action, as defined Chapter 13: Student Disciplinary Procedures in the Student Code of Conduct located in the current Collin College Student Handbook.
+Disciplinary action for a Collin College student may include, but is not limited to:

-Employees who violate this policy will be subject to appropriate action, as defined by the Human Resources Office.
-Disciplinary action may include referral to drug and alcohol counseling or rehabilitation programs or employee assistance programs, Coaching and Counseling, Written Disciplinary Action, Unpaid Administrative Leave, recommendation for Termination, and referral to appropriate law enforcement officials for prosecution.
+- 1. Referral to drug and alcohol counseling, rehabilitation programs, or student assistance programs; - 2.
+Suspension; - 3.
+Recommendation for Expulsion; and - 4.
+Referral to appropriate law enforcement officials for prosecution.

+A Collin College employee found responsible for a violation of Collin College's policies on alcohol and controlled substances will be subject to immediate and appropriate disciplinary action, as defined by Collin College Board policies and the Human Resources Department.
+Disciplinary action for a Collin College employee may include, but is not limited to:

+- 1. Referral to drug and alcohol counseling, rehabilitation programs, or assistance programs;

+- 2. Coaching and Counseling;

+- 3. Written Disciplinary Action;

+- 4. Unpaid Administrative Leave;

+- 5. Recommendation for Termination; and

+- 6. Referral to appropriate law enforcement officials for prosecution.